 Serving suggestions:

 This crockpot dinner can easily be made any day of the week.
 It’s comforting, flavorful, and completely suitable for entertaining guests.
 It’s the perfect hearty fall dinner!
 I love it with white rice with a generous drizzle of the sauce.
-Certainly, baked potatoes, sweet potatoes, mashed potatoes, scalloped potatoes, all go well with these ribs.
+Certainly, baked potatoes, sweet potatoes, mashed potatoes, and scalloped potatoes all go well with these ribs.
 Let’s not forget mac and cheese!
-In addition, any one of these sides are a perfect accompaniment:
+In addition, any one of these sides is a perfect accompaniment:

 Recommended supplies: